bandprotocol/bandchain-docs-archived/docs/band-standard-dataset/using-band-dataset/using-band-dataset-web.md

 There are two ways of querying data from Band Standard Dataset to use in front-end: through Bandchain.js or REST endpoint.

-We reccommend using Bandchain.js for the ease of use.
+We recommend using Bandchain.js for the ease of use.

 For guide to using Bandchain.js , you may find examples and documentation [here](/client-library/bandchain.js/get-started.html).